gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

 ## Python Versions

-Gitpod workspaces come with Python versions: `3.7.6`, `2.7.16`, `2.7.17`, and `3.7.3` pre-installed by default.
+Gitpod workspaces come with Python versions: `2.7.17`, and `3.7.3` pre-installed by default.

 The easiest way to install a new Python version is to use `pyenv install <VERSION>`.
 For example, suppose you wanted to install Python `3.6.4`, you would run `pyenv install 3.6.4`.

-You can switch between Python versions using `pyenv global <VERSION>`.
-For example, if you wanted to switch to Python version `2.7.17` you would run `pyenv global 2.7.17`.
+You can switch between Python versions using `pyenv local <VERSION>`.
+For example, if you wanted to switch to Python version `2.7.17` you would run `pyenv local 2.7.17`.
+This will create a `.python-version` file that controls which Python version is the default in your project.
+(Note: When running it in a Dockerfile, replace `local` with `global` in order to change the system default.)

 ## [Start tasks](https://www.gitpod.io/docs/config-start-tasks/)